 Effects are defined behaviors that are Effects executed at special times: On entry to a state On exit from a state When transitioning from one state to another (transition effect) Effects can either be a section of JavaScript code or a call to another Behavior element in the current simulation.
-A JavaScript effect might resemble this JavaScript Effects example, in which the Balance variable is decremented: Guard: Effect is a Behavior Effect: this.Balance--: Call In this example the effect is a call Behavior behavior effect.
-In this case, it calls into a model the Activity named Decrement Effects Balance that is defined elsewhere.
-The simulation will then enter into that diagram/behavior and continue to execute until returning to the point at which the effect was invoked.
+JavaScript A JavaScript effect might resemble this example, in which the Balance variable is Effects decremented: Guard: Effect is a Behavior Effect: this.Balance--: Call In this example the Effect is a call Behavior behavior effect.
+In this case, it calls into a Effects model the Activity named Decrement Balance that is defined elsewhere.
+The simulation will then enter into that diagram/behavior and continue to execute until returning to the point at which the Effect was invoked.

-Guard: Fifect is a Behavior Effect: Decrement Balance Order of Execution of Effects In complex simulations that might involve transitioning out of deeply nested states into other deeply nested states in a different parent context, it is important to consider these rules concerning the order of execution: All exit actions (effects) encountered leaving a nested context are executed in order of most deeply nested to least deeply nested All actions (effects) defined on transitions are executed next Finally, all entry effects are executed from the least deeply nested So the basic rule is: all exit actions, followed by all transition actions, and finally all entry actions.
-Note on JavaScript Variables JavaScript variables to be accessed and referred to during Simulation execution belong to either: • sim (for example, sim.pedestrianwaiting) - typically used for global simulation variables, or this (for example, this.CustomerNumber) - typically used to refer to owning Class attributes This is important to let the JavaScript engine know you are referring to a Simulation variable and not a simple local variable used during, for example, basic calculations.
-You can create Simulation variables of arbitrary scope and depth - for example, this.customer.name is a legitimate qualified name.
+Guard: Fifect is a Behavior Effect: Decrement Balance Order of Execution of Effects In complex simulations that might involve transitioning out of deeply nested states into other deeply nested states in a different parent context, it is important to consider these rules concerning the order of execution: All exit actions (Effects) encountered leaving a nested context are executed in order of most deeply nested to least deeply nested All actions (Effects) defined on transitions are executed next Finally, all entry Effects are executed from the least deeply nested So the basic rule is: all exit actions, followed by all transition actions, and finally all entry actions.
+Note on JavaScript Variables JavaScript variables to be accessed and referred to during Simulation execution belong to either: • sim (for example, sim.pedestrianwaiting) - typically used and depth - for example, this.customer.name is a legitimate qualified name.

+- for global Simulation variables, or - this (for example, this.CustomerNumber) - typically used to refer to owning Class attributes This is important to let the JavaScript engine know you are referring to a Simulation variable and not a simple local variable used during, for example, basic calculations.
+You can create

+Simulation variables of arbitrary scope